choman/docker_vault/Notes.md

 Need instructions

 ## Send/Retrieve client files
-- copy all to client - less root token
+- copy keys and token files to client

-Now client should be able to unseal vault using keys and access data using token
+NOTE: Now client should be able to unseal vault using keys and access data using token

 ## Notes: